New Orleans, LA to Greensboro, NC Movers (NEW 2026 Costs)

 - Greensboro's population is about 22% less than New Orleans.

-- Greensboro's public transportation has a score of 3 out of 10 versus New Orleans's lower score of 7.
+- Greensboro's public transportation score of 3 out of 10 is lower than New Orleans's score of 7.

 - Greensboro is less walkable than New Orleans with a score of 29 out of 100 vs New Orleans's 58 out of 100.

-- Greensboro has a bike-friendliness score 32 out of 100, which means it isn't as accessible to and safe for cyclists as New Orleans, which has a score of 66 out of 100.
+- Greensboro has a bike-friendliness score of 32 out of 100, which means it isn't as accessible or safe for cyclists as New Orleans, which has a score of 66.

 - Greensboro's crime rate is lower than New Orleans with a score of 45.91 compared to New Orleans's 67.31.
 This means that Greensboro neighborhoods are safer than 45.91% of all U.S. neighborhoods, and New Orleans neighborhoods are safer than 67.31%.